UMAprotocol/UMIPs/UMIPs/umip-152.md

 ### Important Special Case: Rule Changes

 It is possible for a bad proposal to be made that technically follows the published rules, either by a malicious actor or due to an oversight or mistake.
-It is also possible for the rules in a Zodiac module to be changed via the existing governance process.
+It is also possible for the rules in an Optimistic Governor module to be changed via the existing governance process or an emergency adminstrative action by the multi-sig (if any).

 As a failsafe mechanism, it should be allowed for a DAO to change their rules in response to malicious proposals, and in those cases the new rules should be considered the official rules by UMA voters, and disputed proposals should be rejected if they violate the old rules, even if they technically followed the rules at the time of the original proposal.